ibm-cloud-docs/mqcloud/mqoc_connect_onprem_direct.md

 # Direct connection to an on-premises queue manager
 {: #mqoc_connect_onprem_direct}

-The following guide explains how to connect an IBM MQ on Cloud queue manager to an on-premises queue manager, configure TLS security, and send messages between the two queue managers.
+The following guide explains how to connect an {{site.data.keyword.mq_full}} queue manager to an on-premises queue manager, configure TLS security, and send messages between the two queue managers.
 This is applicable to users who have deployed a queue manager using the Lite, Default, or Custom plans.
 It's worth noting that the instructions outlined here are not suitable for queue managers deployed under the reserved deployment plan.
 This is because of the intricate private networking configurations associated with such deployments.
 {: shortdesc}

 The following steps help you configure the connection between the two queue managers, making this connection secure, and capable of sending messages bidirectionally.

-* Create the queues in the MQ On Cloud queue manager.
+* Create the queues in the {{site.data.keyword.mq_short}} queue manager.

     * A remote queue to hold messages from the cloud application that is connected to a transmit queue.
     * A local queue to hold responses from the on-premises queue manager requester channel.

-* Create the channels and authorizations to allow the MQ On Cloud queue manager to connect.
+* Create the channels and authorizations to allow the {{site.data.keyword.mq_short}} queue manager to connect.

     * The server channel - this channel receives the initial connection from the on-premises queue manager, and forwards the messages from the transmit queue.
     * A receiver channel - this channel receives responses from the on-premises sender channel.